 Within myself, I could not find any resolve or place of peace regarding her life being taken when she was so young and in vibrant health, even younger than my grandfather who died of the complications of cancer at 51.
 And I wondered, "Did God really need another flutist and pianist?"
 As I continued to seek the LORD regarding this, my Dad was diagnosed with liver cancer and died two months later, October 4, 2000.

 In 2001, I inquired again of the LORD regarding each person’s account in heaven.
 This is not a question as to whether each person has an account in heaven, as the Scriptures are clear on that point.
 My question is “How is that account filled?"
 On the earth, we have bank accounts, that we make deposits into and withdrawals from, this is a simple concept.
-As to the subject of the wages of sin is death, we know that Jesus Christ paid that debt upon the cross, when He died and rose again.
+As to the subject of the wages of sin is death, we know YESHUA paid the debt upon the cross, when He died and rose again.
 So, the question is not about eternal life, but about each one’s account in heaven.
 How can one’s account in heaven be filled, if one’s life is taken abruptly?
 The question is not about the undeniable riches of the endless mercy and grace of God.
 The question is how to add to the eternal account of one who is in heaven.

 David, the psalmist writes, “You have taken account of my wanderings; Put my tears in Your bottle.
 Are they not in Your book?”
 (Psalm 56:8, NASB).
 Daily the LORD gathers my tears as a love offering.